pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 ## Overriding dependencies

 It is possible to change the dependencies for just one particular reducer inside a larger composed reducer.
-This can be handy in running a feature in a more controlled environment where it may not be appropriate to communicate with the outside world.
+This can be handy when running a feature in a more controlled environment where it may not be appropriate to communicate with the outside world.

 For example, suppose you want to teach users how to use your feature through an onboarding